A Digital and Compact High-Precision Locking System for Pulse Laser Repetition Frequency: Methodology

 \subsection{Overall Design}

 The schematic of the locking circuits for laser frequency stabilization is illustrated in Fig.\ref{fig:overall}.
-This method measures the frequency difference between the laser repetition frequency and a high-stability reference source, an atomic clock in this case, enabling precise locking of the laser frequency.
+This system measures the frequency difference between the laser repetition frequency and a high-stability reference source, an atomic clock in this case, enabling precise locking of the laser frequency.
 The pulse of the laser is first converted to electrical signal using a photodiode (PD).
 This signal is then processed by the EAM, which amplifies and down-converts the frequency error.
 The configurable frequency multiplier (CFM) performs frequency multiplication on the laser signal, producing high-frequency signals for mixing.
 The configurable frequency generator (CFG) uses the atomic clock to produce a stable high frequency signal also for mixing.
 After mixing, a low-pass filter (LPF) is used to obtain the amplified error signal.
 Through this process, the frequency error is amplified while the frequency of the signal to be sampled is lowered, thus reducing the requirements of the back-end circuitry.

-The error signal, alongside the atomic clock signal, is sampled by a high-speed ADC for processing by the FPGA.
-The FPGA utilizes the DMTD algorithm to calculate the phase difference between the sampled signals.
-This phase difference is converted into a frequency difference, passed through a low-pass filter, and then fed to the PID module, which controls a high-speed, high-precision DAC for feedback.
+The error signal and atomic clock signal are sampled by high-speed ADCs for FPGA processing.
+An ADC-based-DMTD algorithm is adopted to calculate the phase difference between the sampled signals.
+Then this phase difference is converted into a frequency difference, passed through a low-pass filter, and fed to the PID module, which controls a high-speed, high-precision DAC for feedback.
 Depending on the laser's repetition frequency and the feedback devices employed, CFM, CFG and digital units within the FPGA can be configured to accommodate them.
-This capability facilitates the configuration of the EAM and the digital units within the FPGA, ensuring the method's adaptability and robustness.
+This capability facilitates the configuration of the EAM and the digital units within the FPGA, ensuring the system's adaptability and robustness.